erangaeb/docyard/README.md

 # docyard
-tool for manage docker containers
+A tool for manage docker containers

 # env
-Deploy docker containers in any envirounment
+Manage/Deploy docker containers in
 ```
 1. dev
 2. stagging